Israeli caught renting out motorbikes on Koh Phangan

 A Thai woman identified as "Allie" admitted to letting the man use her bank account when doing business.

-Pavel Fadeev, 38, was detained at a rented house in village 4, tambon Koh Phangan, Koh Phangan district, Surat Thani, by a team comprising local, provincial and tourist police.
+Pavel Fadeev, 38, was arrested at a house in tambon Koh Phangan.

-They also impounded 15 motorbikes, 15 crash helmets, 109 spare keys, 51 registration books and 386 rental contracts, according to Pol Maj Charoenchai Boonkliang, provincial inspector of investigation.
+Police also impounded 15 motorbikes, 15 crash helmets, 109 spare keys, 51 registration books and 386 rental contracts.

-An inspection revealed the business made about 3 million baht profit last year, Pol Maj Charoenchai said.
+An inspection revealed the business made about 3 million baht profit last year.

 There were 90 motorbikes on the books for rent, with 75 rented out.

 Mr Fadeev admitted to owning the business.
-He told police he was managing director of Waves Company Ltd, which was headquartered in Muang district of Phuket.
+He told police he was managing director of Waves Company Ltd, which was headquartered in Phuket.

 He said he had a work permit as a general manager and moved to Koh Phangan to run the rental business.
 His customers would contact him via the website www.shlevich.com.
 The website was "not available" when checked by the Bangkok Post on Tuesday.

-He also told police he bought the motorbikes cheap on Facebook from Israelis and Thais, Pol Maj Charoenchai said.
+He also told police he bought the motorbikes cheap on Facebook from Israelis and Thais.